HoangV954/react-testing-starter/learned.md

   + Replicate database (factory to produce mock products) with all queries methods (like a mock ORM just not typed - findFirst, where)
   + Importance of beforeAll (initialize server) and afterAll (clearServer)
   + Testing loading state + query lib
+- TESTING WITH PROVIDERS:
+  + The order to which to wrap the provider goes from data to UI (Theme provider for Radix shall be the innermost if paired with ReactQuery QueryClient and CartProvider)

 **SETTING UP**

 - Tests > Components + mocks(db+server+handler) + setup